 1. Unocoin

 Unocoin is a Bangalore-based exchange founded in 2017.
-The firm is mainly focused on Bitcoin, guiding the users into easy investment in Bitcoin through features that offer systematic investment plans and safe options for storing Bitcoins.
-But now, it has more supported cryptocurrencies.
+The firm is mainly focused on Bitcoin, guiding users into easy investment through features that offer systematic investment plans and safe options for storing Bitcoins.
+However, it now supports more cryptocurrencies.

 Key Features: